Contentious Journalism and the Internet

 This nuanced work draws on social movement studies and media studies to challenge current understandings of the relationship between media and the internet.
 The book's lively style will make it relevant for anyone interested in politics and media in Malaysia and Singapore.

-Cherian George is an assistant professor in the School of Communication and Information at the Nanyang Technological University, Singapore.
+Cherian Georgem is an assistant professor in the School of Communication and Information at the Nanyang Technological University, Singapore.

 1. Bringing Cyberspace Down to Earth